 FIs and NBFIs require more compliance when reviewing risks than other industries.

-With the increase of online account opening, these processes need endpoint security and encryption to ensure continuous data security.
+With the increase of online account opening, these processes need endpoint security and encryption to ensure continuous data security, so visiting a company like Fortinet to find out how their Endpoint Detection and Response software can keep all of this data secure will definitely be in the best interests of your company, as well as the clients that use your service.
 For institutions that outsource the collection, due diligence on third-party vendors is necessary.

 Managing the mandatory compliance requirements for data in association with data security compliance becomes difficult when handled only on spreadsheets.

 Monitoring of vendors

 Managing third party vendors has become a compliance necessity.
 FIs and NBFIs need to ensure their vendors are not only solvent but also ensure information security.
 These institutions, therefore, incorporate SOC1, SOC2 and SOC 3 report reviews as part of vendor management methods.
 However, these reviews are not enough.

 FIs and NBFIs must be diligent when reviewing their business partners.
 Previously, spreadsheets were efficient in cross-department communication.
 However, more departments need more information to maintain proper compliance and therefore, FIs and NBFIs need a management response that streamlines communications.

 How blockchain technology can benefit FIs and NBFIs